otsojm/Portfolio/README.md

 ## Welcome to otsojm's Portfolio

-- 👋 I’m Otso Metsäportti aka otsojm and I'm currently studying Information technology at Haaga-Helia University of Applied Sciences (BBA) and in my 'free time' I am also really passionate to learn more about that field.
+- 👋 I’m Otso Metsäportti aka otsojm and I'm currently studying Information technology at Haaga-Helia University of Applied Sciences (BBA) and in my free time I am also really passionate to learn more about that field.
 - 👀 I’m interested in Software development and Cloud services.
 - 🌱 I’m currently learning more about Java, React.js, Node.js, AWS and starting with Python.
 - 💞️ I’m looking to do my internship in May 2022 -->